Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Conclusion

 \section{Conclusion}

-We presented a comprehensive comparison between various FNO and U-Net like approaches on fluid mechanic problems in both vorticity stream and velocity function form, paving a basis towards strong baselines for the development of neural PDE surrogates.
+We presented a comprehensive comparison between various ResNet, FNO, and U-Net based approaches on fluid mechanic problems, paving a basis towards strong baselines for the development of neural PDE surrogates.
 For U-Nets, we transferred recent architectural improvements from computer vision, most notably from object segmentation and generative modeling.
-We found that the original U-Net architecture of~\citet{ronneberger2015u}, with only an additional down- and upsample layer, already functions as powerful neural PDE surrogate and e.g. outperforms Fourier Neural Operators on the presented tasks.
-Combined with recent architectural improvements, we reached further significant improvements in performance.
+We found that the original U-Net architecture of~\citet{ronneberger2015u}, with only an additional down- and upsample layer, already functions as a powerful neural PDE surrogate, and e.g. outperforms FNOs on the presented tasks.
+Combined with recent architectural improvements, we achieved further significant improvements in performance.
 Moreover, we were able to use the best performing U-Net architectures to generalize to different PDE parameters as well as different time-scales within a single surrogate model.
-FNO layers during early downsampling in U-Nets can further improve performance under certain circumstances, although similar to the findings of~\citet{lu2022comprehensive} FNO layers seem to have negative effects when generalizing to different time-scales and PDE parameters.
-Finally, we hope that our codebase when released can be a starting point for further investigations on neural PDE surrogates.
+FNO layers during early downsampling in U-Nets further improved performance under certain circumstances, although similar to the findings of~\citet{lu2022comprehensive} FNO layers seem to have negative effects when generalizing to different time-scales and PDE parameters.
+Finally, we hope that our codebase can be a starting point for further investigations on neural PDE surrogates.

 \textbf{Limitations \& Future Work.} This work focuses on the ``image-to-image'' modeling aspect of PDE surrogate modeling, more precisely on the understanding of complex multi-scale spatio-temporal phenomena.
 That said, in this work we did not elaborate on important aspects of neural PDE surrogates such as stability over long rollouts, preservation of invariants, or generalization over sampling regularities, over domain topologies and geometries, and over boundary conditions.
 We see many of these aspects as future work.
 Moreover, in this work we focused on modeling Navier-Stokes equations directly, rather then in the Reynolds-averaged Navier–Stokes (RANS) form~\citep{tennekes1972first}, which is very common when describing turbulent flows.
 Finally, future work could extend towards Vision Transformers~\citep{dosovitskiy2020image}, comparing their abilities to model and generalize across spatio-temporal information.